Jhxnnat/strlib/README.md

 C string library without using `string.h` header.

-This library is inpired by the [Simple Dynamic Strings](https://github.com/antirez/sds) library in a even simplier way.
+This library is inspired by the [Simple Dynamic Strings](https://github.com/antirez/sds) library in a even simplier way.
 Strings are heap allocated and have a header wich stores information like capacity and length.
 The rest is the actual string.

 There are multiple functions, the following sources are used for inspiration: